jhanschoo/writerite-frontend-react/README.md

 ## Setting up production

-The app is not yet production ready.
+The app is hosted by Netlify.
+Netlify's zero-config deployment for create-react-app should do the job.
+You may need to change the constants in `.env.production`.

 ## TODO